bennywong3/1340_gp114/README.md

 Column number: 0
 Number of customers left: 3
 ```
-5. When there is not enough seats and customers separate into multiple groups to share tables with others,  they no longer considered as a group and they can leave seperately.
+5. When there is not enough seats and customers separate into multiple groups to share tables with others,  they no longer considered as a group and they can leave separately.

    - If a group of 8 customers came in and separated into 4, 2, 2, the program considered it as 3 groups of customers.

       Refer to assumption 4 for manual release.

-6. When customers occupied tables for 2 hours, it is considered as too long.
+6. When customers occupied tables for 2 hours, it is considered too long.
 2 hours is scaled down to 20 seconds in real life for simplicity.

 # Functionalities and features

 ### **1. Navigation menu**

 In order to access different functions of this program, it provides a navigation menu for users to choose the corresponding function.
-The program will constantly print this menu after a action has done.
+The program will constantly print this menu after an action has done.

 Below is how the menu looks like:
 ```